Sqydev/TuiUtils/README.md

 This project is in hard development and is NOT usable.

-And This readme is ONLY a tample
+And This readme is just a copy paste from other project for now